Proposed Eastmoreland Historic District, Multnomah County, Portland

 Owners of private property may object to listing their property in the National Register by submitting a notarized statement to the SHPO certifying that the individual is the sole or partial owner of the property and that they object to the listing.
 The proposed district will not be listed if a majority of the property owners object.
 Supporters do not need to submit a notarized statement.

 Each owner of private property in a district has one “vote” regardless of how many properties or what part of the one property that individual owns, and regardless of whether the property contributes to the significance of the proposed district.
-An owner is defined as an entity (individual, partnership, corporation, trust) holding fee simple title to property.
+An owner is defined as an entity (individual, partnership, corporation) holding fee simple title to property.
 Divisions of government, including schools and fire districts, may not object to listing.
+Properties owned by a trust or trustee are only allowed a single

 The right to object is described more fully in the federal regulations governing the National Register program, 36 CFR 60.6.
 A link to these regulations may be found at:

 Letters of support may be submitted by email or regular mail.
-Original signed and notarized objections must be mailed.
+Original signed and notarized objections must be mailed to:

 Download objection form